moq-wg/moq-transport/draft-ietf-moq-transport.md

 (CDNs).
 Additionally, relays serve as policy enforcement points by validating subscribe and publish requests at the edge of a network.

-Relays are not required to cache Objects, but relays need to have the ability to distribute one upstream subscription to multiple downstream subscriptions.
+Relays can cache Objects, but are not required to.

 ## Subscriber Interactions